 Oak View Animal Hospital has safe, effective products available that cater to you and your pet's lifestyle and budget.
 Heartworm prevention should be provided 12 months of the year - we have an option for an injection every six months to help you with not having to remember to administer monthly.

 Ticks can transmit infections like Lyme disease, and fleas can transmit tapeworms and Bartonella – the bacteria that causes “cat-scratch fever” in humans.
 Intestinal parasites, like roundworms and hookworms, are even transmissible to humans.
 Preventing parasites in your pets also helps protect children and other family members, so let’s work together to protect your pets and family.

 We will examine your pet for evidence of fleas, ticks or other parasites during their preventative care exam and may recommend testing to see if your pet has parasites.
-We have the right medications to help control fleas, ticks, heartworms, and intestinal parasites in our pharmacy and online store.
+We have the right medications to help control fleas, ticks and intestinal parasites in our pharmacy.

 Parasites are not just a nuisance.
 They can carry serious diseases that affect your pet’s overall health and longevity.
 Let us help you protect your pet.
 Call 205-433-0600 today to find out how!